 Cell-type Identification and Clustering: TSNE was generated using all principal components accounting for more than 2% of the variance and a clustering resolution of 0.3 which resulted in 12 clusters (average silhouette width 0.16).
 Three clusters were identified as neuronal cells using known markers Nrgn, Rorb, and Cnih2.

-TSNE was generated again for only neuronal cells.
-The raw data from the three previously identified neuronal clusters was retained and again filtered based on UMI counts and the number of genes per cell (N= 11,943).
+The raw data from the three identified neuronal clusters was retained and filtered again based on the distribution of UMI counts and the number of genes per cell (N= 11,943).
 We applied more stringent filtering to genes by removing mitochondrial genes, ribosomal genes, pseudogenes, genes that did not occur in 1% of neuronal cells, and genes with a variation below the median variation across all genes (N = 7,174).
-The data was scaled, centered, and regressed on the number of UMI counts, and the number of genes.
-TSNE was generated using all principal components accounting for more than 4% of the variance and a clustering resolution of 0.3 which resulted in 6 clusters (average silhouette width 0.15).
-Two clusters were identified as poor-quality cells and subsequently removed from downstream DEX analysis.
+The data normalized as described above and TSNE was generated using all principal components accounting for more than 4% of the variance and a clustering resolution of 0.3 which resulted in 6 clusters (average silhouette width 0.15).
+Two clusters were identified as atypical cells due to a reduced expression in excitatory neuronal markers and subsequently removed from downstream DEX analysis.

-Differential Gene Expression (DEX) Analysis and Gene Ontology Enrichment: To identify gene signatures of each genotype, we used MAST (Finak et al., 2015) and the zero-inflated regression (zlm) method to compare cells in the population (FDR < 0.05).
-Genes that pass a 0.05 significant threshold are considered as significantly differentially expressed (DEX) genes.
-Gene Ontology enrichment analysis of differentially expressed genes was performed using the R package goseq (v 1.34.1) using all expressed genes (N = 7,174) as background.
+Differential Gene Expression (DEX) Analysis and Gene Ontology Enrichment: To identify gene signatures of each genotype, we used MAST (Finak et al., 2015) and the zero-inflated regression (zlm) method to compare raw UMI counts (i.e. non-normalized counts) per gene across the cells in the population (FDR < 0.05).
+Gene Ontology enrichment analysis of common differentially expressed genes was performed using the R package goseq (v 1.34.1) using all expressed genes (N = 7,174) as background.

 Primary Cell Culture and in vitro Rescue Assay: